SlapBot/slapbot.github.io/documentation/developer/index.md

 <a name="dummies"></a>
 ### For Non Programmers

-For all the non-programmers who have an interest of programming, there is an absolutely new [section] provided just to get a basic flow of how stephanie can be operated.
+For all the non-programmers who have an interest of programming, I am working on a new section which could help people to learn programming interactively while extending the functionality of Stephanie.

 With a little knowledge of python (programming language), anyone can write his own modules with simplistic API that stephanie provides.
-So check out here :-  to know more about it.

 <hr>